 Scammers may even fake their phone numbers to make it seem like a call is coming from a trusted institution.

 “Through a technique called spoofing, scammers can manipulate your Caller ID so that it appears the call is coming from a legitimate entity, such as the IRS, when the call is coming from a scammer,” warns Steve Weisman, lawyer, author, and identity theft expert who writes at Scamicide.

-If you receive a call from someone claiming to be a representative of your bank or a similar entity asking for your personal financial information, hold back on giving it to them.
-Look up the official phone number and make the call yourself to help ensure you are giving your personal details to a legitimate source.
+If you receive a call from someone claiming to be a representative of your bank, credit card company, or a similar entity asking for your personal financial information, and you have no relationship with them or are not expecting a call from them, hold back on giving it up.
+Look up the official phone number of the company they claim to represent, and make the call yourself to help ensure you are giving your personal details to a legitimate source.

 Email revolutionized the sending of the written word.
 Now scams can take place from across the world in a matter of seconds.
 As the old saying goes, give a man a fish and he’ll eat for a day, but if you teach a man to phish, he’ll steal account numbers for a lifetime.

 Phishing scams are emails that — like the previously mentioned phone calls — will ask for personal information and may appear to be from a trusted entity.
 It’s common for cybercriminals to create email addresses that are close to legitimate company email addresses, so be vigilant.

 There is also spear phishing, which is phishing aimed at a specific email account.
 Weisman urges extreme caution if you receive a link in a text message or email.
 The email may claim the link is a password reset or a way to enter into a lottery to win a mountain of candy.
 In reality, it could be malware that can transmit your information or cause problems with your computer or smartphone.